jumorisse/Experimental-Psych-Lab/Analysis/README.md

 # Analysis
 ### Content
-This folder containts all scripts used to preprocess, visualize or analyze experimental data.
+This folder contains all scripts used to preprocess, visualize or analyze experimental data.
 ### Files
 01: exemplary file